ppetrid/yawd-elfinder/docs/usage.rst

 ``MEDIA_ROOT``, and allow inly image files to be uploaded and managed.

 Of course, you can define your own *optionsets*.
-For more information on how to do this, view the :ref:`setting-ELFINDER_CONNECTOR_OPTION_SETS` setting documentation.
+For more information on how to do this, view the :ref:`example-dropbox` below and visit the :ref:`setting-ELFINDER_CONNECTOR_OPTION_SETS` setting documentation.

 :class:`elfinder.fields.ElfinderFile` can also accept a ``start_path`` argument to indicate the default folder to open for this field.
 For example, to open